Icinga/icingaweb2-module-x509/doc/02-Installation.md

 ## Installation

-1. Just drop this module to a `x509` subfolder in your Icinga Web 2 module path and enable it in the frontend.
+1. Just drop this module to a `x509` subfolder in your Icinga Web 2 module path.

 2. Run `composer install` in the x509 directory.